 Of the 7 mothers who safely surrendered their infants in 2009, only one mother's age is known and she was 28 at the time she surrendered her infant.
-Ages of 2 of the 3 mothers who abandoned their infants in 2009 are known.
-These mothers were 17 and 32 years of age.
+The age for one mother who abandoned her infant in 2009 was 32 years of age.
 The other mother's age was unknown.